remotealex/notes/README.md

 ## File system

-There are top-level directories which present are _categories_.
+There are top-level directories which present are _contexts_.
 They're coded by a simple numeric ID (`1-cooking/`).

+A _context_ is **not** a _category_.
+This is important.
+Contexts are collections of notes, grouped by _where I might use them_, not a mearly taxonomic topic.
+These might sometimes be equivelent in practice, but the difference is important to know.

 Files under that directory use their filenames as a reference system (`1a-five-flavours.md`).
 The `1` represents the category and the `a` shows that it's a related or sub-topic.